Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

   - method's body shoud be in 25-50 lines range
   - private methods for inner complex instructions
   - event methods should start with On- preffix
+  - if variable names, that you pass, are not clear enough, use named parameters
 - Events
   - **Two arguments**:
     - sender, object — object that has generated event